Gattaca (1997)

 Regarding Anton Jr, there’s the scene

-where the Doctor (Blair Underwood) says, "The child is still you, but the
+where the Doctor (Blair Underwood), a salesman for DTCG, says, "The child

-best of you," and then reads off the options for Anton Jr. to the
+is still you, but the best of you," and then reads off the options for

-expectant parents like he’s reading off a restaurant menu.
-It’s grimly funny.
+Anton Jr. to the expectant parents like he’s reading off a restaurant menu.

-up, the only Black people we see are Janitors.
+time Vincent grows up, the only Black people we see are Janitors.

-Years unfold, both Vincent and Anton Jr. are each played by two child
+Years unfold, both Vincent and Anton Jr are each played by two child

 actors as they grow (Mason Gamble and Chad Christ for Vincent, Vincent Neilson